 User research is central to UX design.
-When you engage users and understand their experience, you can move from being aware of a problem to understanding why the problem exists and what users want to see resolved.
+When you understand the needs and pain points of your target users, you’ll be able to craft problem-focused solutions.
 There are many different user research tools; this section will explore the most effective of them.

 Topics include: user research methods, research plans, recruiting users through screener surveys, diary studies, and interviews.

-Topics include: synthesis best practices, affinity maps, empathy maps, personas, problem statements, journey maps, and research presentations
+Topics include: synthesis best practices, thematic analysis, affinity maps, empathy maps, personas, jobs to be done, problem statements, journey maps, and research presentations

 This section (part of the UCD design phase) is all about getting your design hands dirty, so to speak.
 Here are some of the things you’ll dive into: